Exploiting Unlabeled Data with Multiple Expert Teachers for Open Vocabulary Aerial Object Detection and Its Orientation Adaptation: Experiments

 In our evaluation, we adopt mean Average Precision (mAP), mean Average Recall (mAR), and Harmonic Mean (HM) as key metrics.
 The mAP and mAR metrics are computed at an Intersection over Union (IoU) threshold of 0.5.
 To provide a comprehensive evaluation, we follow the approach proposed in \cite{VisDrone2023} and incorporate the Harmonic Mean.
 This metric provides a balanced perspective on overall performance, by evaluating results across base and novel categories.
 It can be applied to both mAP and mAR metrics, for example, using mAP as an illustration, HM is defined as follows:

-\subsubsection{Implementation Details.}
+\subsubsection{Implementation Details}

 We implement our method with MMDetection 3.3.0~\cite{mmdetection} and MMRotate 1.0.0~\cite{zhou2022mmrotate} toolbox.
 For horizontal open-vocabulary detection, we employ Faster R-CNN~\cite{ren2015faster} with ResNet50-C4~\cite{he2016deep} backbone as the base detector.
-The model is initialized by a pre-trained Soft Teacher~\cite{softteacher_xu2021end} and R50-RemoteCLIP~\cite{liu2023remoteclip}, followed by 10$k$ iterations of training with a batch size of 12.
+The model is initialized by a pre-trained Soft Teacher~\cite{softteacher_xu2021end} and an external teacher (e.g., RemoteCLIP~\cite{liu2023remoteclip}, SkyCLIP~\cite{wang2024skyscript} or GeoRSCLIP~\cite{zhang2024georsclip}), followed by 10$k$ iterations of training with a batch size of 12.
 For oriented object open-vocabulary detection, we utilize Oriented R-CNN~\cite{orientedrcnn_Xie_2021_ICCV} as the base detector.
-The model is initialize with a pre-trained Oriented R-CNN~\cite{orientedrcnn_Xie_2021_ICCV} and R50-RemoteCLIP, followed by 10k iterations of training with a batch size of 8.
+The model is initialize with a pre-trained Oriented R-CNN~\cite{orientedrcnn_Xie_2021_ICCV} and the external teacher, followed by 10k iterations of training with a batch size of 8.
 We adopt Stochastic Gradient Descent (SGD) as the optimizer, using a learning rate of 0.01, with momentum and weight decay parameters set to 0.9 and 0.0001, respectively.
-To maintain high-confidence pseudo-labels, we set the RPN foreground threshold and prediction probability threshold $p_0$ relatively high at 0.95 and 0.8, respectively.
+To maintain high-quanlity pseudo-labels, we set the RPN foreground threshold and prediction probability threshold $p_0$ to 0.95 and 0.8, respectively, based on the analysis in Fig.~\ref{fig:score_analysis}, to filter out poor predictions.